NOTICE // Educational content about AI tooling for litigation support, not legal advice. Consult a qualified attorney for matter-specific guidance.

 What Relativity aiR actually is

-Relativity aiR is not a single product -- it is a suite of three AI capabilities built into the RelativityOne cloud platform.
+Relativity aiR is not a single product, it is a suite of three AI capabilities built into the RelativityOne cloud platform.
 Understanding the distinction between them matters for procurement and validation planning.

 Pricing after the October 2025 reset

-ComponentPricing (April 2026)Notes
+ComponentPricing (Apr 2026)Notes

-RelativityOne base subscription~$11-13/GB/moVariable by volume tier and term
+RelativityOne base subscription$11-$13/GB/moVariable by volume tier and term

-aiR for ReviewIncluded (from early 2026)Previously ~$2-3/GB/mo add-on
+aiR for ReviewIncluded (early 2026)Previously $2-$3/GB/mo add-on

-aiR for PrivilegeIncluded (from early 2026)Previously ~$1.50-2/GB/mo add-on
+aiR for PrivilegeIncluded (early 2026)Previously $1.50-$2/GB/mo add-on

 User licensesSeparate (per seat)Variable by access level